Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 While I can get supply from the pharmacy, should I ask for a larger supply on prescription so that I don’t run out?

-This is not recommended as supplies will run out much faster.
+This is not recommended as this can affect supplies in other areas.

 I was previously told that I would potentially need to start a GLP-1 RA at my next appointment, will that still happen?